ejayledesma/ejayledesma.github.io/_posts/2019-08-21-setting-up-travis-ci-for-a-jekyll-website.md

 ## Conclusion

 This is a simple Travis CI setup but this gave me a good initial experience with setting up automated build environment for a project.
+I did not include any automated deployment for now using Travis CI but you can certainly add it if you want.
+I'm still testing the waters when it comes to CI/CD so I'm taking things one step at a time.

 Automated build and test setup is a good software development practice which I want to implement in my future personal projects.
 Be sure to implement them in your projects also!
 Keep learning!

 Resources: